 The simplest option.
-You demonstrate a set of features, explain why users need to pay for them and set a reasonable price (which is an art by itself).
+You demonstrate a set of features, explain why users need to pay for them, and set a reasonable price (which is an art in itself).

 If you choose to make your app free, the best monetizing models in this case are: